ricgu8086/CarND-Path-Planning-Project/writeup_report.md

 First of all, the use of spline library to create smooth trajectories.
 As there was the "cold start" problem, the initial speed was step-by-step increased until reaching the target speed.
-In my implementation there was a issue when changing lanes.
+In my implementation there was a issue when changing lanes, because many times exceeded lateral max jerk.
 To make this step smoother I introduced in the FSM (Finite State Machine) a mechanism to make lane transition step-by-step.

+Updated: in a special and rare condition, when the car was in a close curve and in the most external lane, if it tried to change lane, sometimes it exceeded max jerk just by a tiny fraction of a second.
+This was fixed making the transition a bit more slower, just enough to cover this special case but avoiding making it too slow for the rest of the occasions.

 #### 4. Car does not have collisions.